Internal Comms Best Practices for 2023

 And it might go without saying that to measure true engagement and understand your workforce mix, an annual employee engagement survey isn’t going to cut it.
 These surveys are simply too far apart and too stagnant.
-Engagement can change hourly, so how do you expect to capture employee engagement for your whole organization with one annual survey?
+Engagement can change hourly, so how do you expect to capture employee engagement for your whole company with one annual survey?

 Frontline Managers Must Be a Critical Communication Channel

 Multiple communicators talked about the importance of middle and frontline managers.
 And we agree.
 Leveraging your managers is a critical internal comms best practice…but getting manager comms right is also one of our biggest challenges.